2.4 Cm Is How Many Inches

 The Metric and Imperial Systems

 The metric system (centimetres, metres, kilometres) is based on powers of ten, making it straightforward for calculations and scientific work.
-The imperial system, still used in the United States and a few other places, relies on units such as inches, feet, and miles.
-Because the two systems are not directly compatible, a conversion factor is required whenever a measurement needs to be expressed in the other system Surprisingly effective..
+So the imperial system, still used in the United States and a few other places, relies on units such as inches, feet, and miles.
+Because the two systems are not directly compatible, a conversion factor is required whenever a measurement needs to be expressed in the other system Practical, not theoretical..

 The Exact Conversion Factor